 Smoking will affect how you heal.
 It is very important to discontinue smoking for at least 4 weeks before surgery (this includes use of smokeless tobacco products, and nicotine patches or gum).
-If you do not, you must tell Dr. Kenkel.
+If you do not, then you need to tell Dr. Kenkel.